-27 PROCEEDING AND AT GUILTY PLEA.
+PROCEEDING AND AT GUILTY PLEA.

-- 28 (a) When an individual receives formal notice that the individual is charged with an - 29 offense, [the designated government agency or official] shall cause information substantially - 30 similar to the following to be communicated to the individual: - 31 NOTICE OF ADDITIONAL LEGAL CONSEQUENCES - 32 If you plead guilty or are convicted of an offense you may suffer additional legal - 33 consequences beyond jail or prison, [probation] [insert jurisdiction's alternative term for - 34 probation], periods of [insert term for post-incarceration supervision], and fines.
-These - 35 consequences may include: - being unable to get or keep some licenses, permits, or jobs;
+(a) When an individual receives formal notice that the individual is charged with an offense, [the designated governmental agency or official] shall cause information substantially similar to the following to be communicated to the individual:

+NOTICE OF ADDITIONAL LEGAL CONSEQUENCES

+If you plead guilty or are convicted of an offense you may suffer additional legal consequences beyond jail or prison, [probation] [insert jurisdiction's alternative term for probation], periods of [insert term for post-incarceration supervision], and fines.
+These consequences may include:

+• being unable to get or keep some licenses, permits, or jobs;